TheJJ/ceph-cheatsheet/README.md

 * Use Erasure Coding to trade-off latency and speed with usable space.

 * Activate the [`ceph balancer`](https://docs.ceph.com/en/latest/rados/operations/balancer/).
-  If it doesn't help, try my balancer: https://github.com/TheJJ/ceph-balancer
+  You can gain more space for free if you use my balancer: https://github.com/TheJJ/ceph-balancer

 ### Tips